zephyrproject-rtos/zephyr/doc/kernel/synchronization/mutexes.rst

 The kernel does *not* fully support priority inheritance when a thread holds two or more mutexes simultaneously.
 This situation can result in the thread's priority not reverting to its original non-elevated priority when all mutexes have been released.
-It is recommended that a thread lcok only a single mutex at a time when multiple mutexes are shared between threads of different priorities.
+It is recommended that a thread lock only a single mutex at a time when multiple mutexes are shared between threads of different priorities.